hutchiexar/capstone_latest_backup/RENDER_DEPLOYMENT.md

 1. Test your application on the provided Render URL
 2. Monitor logs for any errors
 3. Set up continuous deployment as needed

+## Troubleshooting Common Issues

+If you encounter build failures, check the following:

+1. **Python version compatibility**: Ensure your packages are compatible with Python 3.10.0
+2. **Database connection**: Verify PostgreSQL connection settings
+3. **Environment variables**: Make sure all required variables are set
+4. **Build logs**: Review build logs for specific error messages

+For more detailed troubleshooting, refer to `render_dependency_guide.md`.

 ## Support